metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `disable_permit_insecure` (Boolean) DisablePermitInsecure disables the use of thepermitInsecure field in HTTPProxy.Contour's default is false.
+- `disable_permit_insecure` (Boolean) DisablePermitInsecure disables the use of the permitInsecure field in HTTPProxy.
+Contour's default is false.
-- `fallback_certificate` (Attributes) FallbackCertificate defines the namespace/name of the Kubernetes secret touse as fallback when a non-SNI request is received. (see [below for nested schema](#nestedatt--spec--runtime_settings--httpproxy--fallback_certificate))
+- `fallback_certificate` (Attributes) FallbackCertificate defines the namespace/name of the Kubernetes secret to use as fallback when a non-SNI request is received. (see [below for nested schema](#nestedatt--spec--runtime_settings--httpproxy--fallback_certificate))
 - `root_namespaces` (List of String) Restrict Contour to searching these namespaces for root ingress routes.

 <a id="nestedatt--spec--runtime_settings--httpproxy--fallback_certificate"></a>